 Appropriations. - Laws 1994, ch.
 147, § 6R, effective March 9, 1994, appropriates \$240,000 from the general fund to the capital program fund for expenditure in the eighty-second through eighty-fifth fiscal years to provide a new motor vehicle field office for the taxation and revenue department facility in Rio Rancho located in Sandoval county.
-Any unexpended or unencumbered balance remaining at the end of the eighty-fifth fiscal years fund.
+Any unexpended or unencumbered balance remaining at the end of the eighty-fifth fiscal year shall revert to the general fund.